PenghuiDu/penghui-website/content/post/reading-notes-handbook-of-functional-mri-data-analysis-chapter-5/index.md

 > The linear nature of the BOLD signal is crucial, and it has been carefully verified in the literature on fMRI.
 This property provides the theoretical basis for our analysis of the BOLD signal using GLM.
 It is important to note that there are some situations that may  **lead to a nonlinear relationship between the stimulus and the BOLD signal**.
 But not only that, **the relationship between stimulus and neural activity** may also be nonlinear in some cases (habituation, sensitization, etc.), e.g., a high-frequency sound signal sequence does not induce a linear counterpart of neural activity, but rather produces aphasic burst at the beginning and end of the signal. there are other examples: e.g., successive rapidly repeating stimulus sequences induce However, for most fMRI cognitive experiments, the effect of these nonlinear cases is limited.

 The nature of LTI allows us to directly convolve a given stimulus to obtain the corresponding BOLD signal.
-Specifically, we write the stimulus as f(t) and simply convolve f(t) with the HRF (Hemodynamic Response Function, h) to obtain a function that is very close to the BOLD response as follows.
+Specifically, we write the stimulus as f(t) and simply convolve f(t) with the HRF (Hemodynamic Response Function, h) to obtain a function that is very close to the BOLD response as follows:

 $$
 (h*f)(t) = \int h(\tau)f(t-\tau)d\tau
 $$

 It is easy to realize that choosing a good HRF is crucial to the effectiveness of the GLM fit to the BOLD signal.

 ##### 5.1.1.1.
 Characterizing the hemodynamic response function